This post may contain affiliate links. Please read our disclosure policy.

 • Add shrimp to a large bowl; drizzle over 1 tablespoon of the olive oil and sprinkle with blackened seasoning.
 Toss well to coat.

 • Heat remaining olive oil and butter in a large skillet over medium-high heat until sizzling.
-Add shrimp in a single layer and cook, undisturbed, for 2 minutes; flip with a thin spatula and cook about 2 minutes more, until shrimp is just cooked through.
+Add shrimp in a single layer (medium shrimp need about 2 minutes per side; larger ones a bit longer) and cook, undisturbed, for 2 minutes; flip with a thin spatula and cook about 2 minutes more, until shrimp is just cooked through.

 • Transfer to serving bowl or platter and garnish with fresh parsley (or cilantro) if desired and lime wedges; serve hot.